How to manage the shift to the augmented workforce? We asked 3 experts about the future of work.

 In other words, find ways to measure the value of your new workforce that doesn’t involve just looking at a time card.
 This may take some time.

 “I would caution leaders from over-reliance on such metrics, and to think much more broadly about how to manage a remote workforce and allow those contributors to bring their strengths to bear,” adds Yogev.

 3. The half-life of skills is shrinking—and it’s on everyone to pick up the slack

 Career life spans are lengthening: We now expect people to have careers that last six or seven decades.
 Paradoxically, the half-lives of the skills people need to stay useful in those careers are shrinking—down to five years and continuing to fall.

 Workers used to enter the workforce with skills that could carry them through most of their careers already in place.
 Now, on-the-job learning and development are necessary to keep people relevant in a world of constantly shifting roles, responsibilities, tools, and technologies.
 This applies to software engineers as well as to those in marketing, finance, law, and other industries.

 But to whom does the responsibility of staying informed and educated fall?
 The employer or the employee?
 Traditional higher education or new organizations?

-“Unfortunately the conversation often leads to passing the buck”, says Ira Wolfe, president of Success Performance Solutions and author of Recruiting in the Age of Googlization.
+“Unfortunately the conversation often leads to passing the buck”, says Ira Wolfe, president of Success Performance Solutions and Poised for the Future Company, and author of Recruiting in the Age of Googlization.
 “Companies, workers, government, and education seem to point fingers at each other, although community and regional collaborations are growing.
-Their effectiveness however is often limited to solving today’s skill gaps and ignoring medium and long term shortages”.
+Their effectiveness however is often limited to solving today’s skill gaps and ignoring medium and long-term shortages”.